intersystems-community/cache-tort-git/README.md

     %SYS>do $system.OBJ.ImportDir("c:\path\to\project","*.xml","ck",,1)

 25. Now you can disable write-access to CACHELIB.
-30. Select Version Control Class in Portal Management System.
+30. Select Version Control Class in System Management Portal for desired namespace.
 You should select %SourceControl.Git class.

 ## Setup
 Choose menu "Source Control > Settings"